Pensions, Divorce and QROPS

 – Pension benefits cease when the ex-spouse dies

-– No control how the money is invested
+– No control over how the money is invested

 Action: This option is probably suitable for most clients.
 It allows clients to retain valuable retirement plans whilst also ensuring a ‘clean break’ from their ex-partner.